 I am a Los Angeles hypnotherapist, writer, a teacher and a life coach.
 My book Love From Both Sides – A True Story of Soul Survival and Sacred Sexuality, tells the story of my husband dying in my arms and coming back to chat.

 Besides being a writer, I’ve studied hypnosis since 1971.
 Over the years, I’ve helped hundreds of people lose weight, quit smoking, and make empowering lifestyle changes.
 Because I’m also a teacher, I explain how our computer-like brain works and then teach my clients a skill-set that helps them to re-program their own brain.
-It’s like fixing a glitch in the wiring, or like a ridding a computer of a pesky, hijacking internet virus.
+It’s like fixing a glitch in the wiring or like a riding a computer of a pesky, hijacking internet virus.

 Scientific research proves that once people change their thinking, they actually change the physical structure of their brains.
 Because of that, they’re freed of self-destructive behaviors that ruin lives and steal happiness.

 To do this, I use hypnosis, along with techniques from Cognitive Behavioral Modification and Guided Interactive Therapy.